Facts about Rosa Parks

 The resulting bus boycott by African-Americans, led by Reverend Martin Luther King, Jr., caused a national sensation.
 The boycott was a success and led to desegregation in Montgomery and elsewhere in the United States, making Rosa Parks a national icon of civil rights and African-American pride.

-Rosa Parks was no stranger to the civil rights movement: she had been elected secretary of the Montgomery chapter of the NAACP in 1943, and was serving in that role at the time of her arrest.
+Rosa Parks was no stranger to the civil rights movement: she had been elected secretary of the Montgomery chapter of the NAACP in 1943, and was still serving in that role at the time of her arrest.
 She later moved to Michigan and worked as an aide to Congressman John Conyers, Jr. from 1966 until her retirement in 1988, and she founded the Rosa and Raymond Parks Institute for Self Development in 1987.

 Rosa Parks was awarded the Presidential Medal of Freedom by Bill Clinton in 1996.
 After her death, she became the first woman ever to lay in honor in the Rotunda of the U.S. Capitol building.
 She was pictured on a U.S. postage stamp in 2013.